How do you get rid of ants using green products?

 Your first impulse might be to spray the ants you see with insecticide or a household cleaner so you can wipe them up but make no mistake.
 If you eliminate only the visible ants, they will be back, and perhaps in greater numbers.

-You have taken matters into your own hands, but you want to take a more earth-friendly approach.
+You have taken matters into your own hands, but you want to take a more earth-friendly approach with a more green ant killer.

 A Simple Indoor and Outdoor Inspection